 The importance of a good night’s sleep should not be underestimated, but unfortunately, many of us tend to do just that.
 Whether intentional or not, poor sleep contributes to many negative effects on your body and mind, so it is imperative for you to make some immediate changes to your daily routine if you need better rest.
 Lucky for you, these 5 tips and tricks we have for restful sleep are relatively easy to adopt, so you might want to pay attention.

 Why Do We Need Sleep?

 Before we get there, you first need to understand what happens to you when you don’t have enough restful sleep.
 When you are sleep deprived, you will notice the obvious signs — constant yawning, feeling sleepy throughout the day, and sometimes feeling easily irritable.
-Your face will start showing wrinkles and dark eye circles, and beneath the surface, there is even more going on.
+Wrinkles and dark eye circles will start appearing on your face, and beneath the surface, there is even more going on.

 Over time, sleep deprivation can cause problems within us that we can’t see.
 These include high blood pressure and risk of stroke, an increased risk of developing chronic diseases — diabetes and cardiovascular diseases, to name a few — and may even lead to obesity through weight gain.
 Mental wellness can be negatively affected as well, with feelings of depression and impulsive mood swings.

 By now, hopefully, it’s clear enough for you to see — good sleep is important and essential to our overall well-being.
 So what are some ways we can help ourselves get better sleep?